NC3-LU/Diagnostic/documentation/userguide/README.md

 should be really important.
 You have, in the same category, a question less important.

-If the threshold are respectively 60 and 40, then the maturity on a level is calculated this way: *((60/3 x maturity) + (40/3 x maturity))* where the maturity could be 0 if not managed, 1 if scheduled, 2 if more or less managed and 3 if managed.
-So if a policy is scheduled about BYOD and the other question is managed, the category will be *((60/3 x 1) + (40/3 x 3)) = 20 + 40 = 60* out of 100 (The maximal possible) of maturity for this category.
+If the threshold are respectively 10 and 5, then the maturity on a level is calculated this way: ((10/3 x maturity) + (5/3 x maturity)) where the maturity could be 0 if not managed, 1 if more or less managed and 2 if managed.
+So if a policy is more or less managed about BYOD and the other question is managed, the category will be ((15/3 x 1) + (10/3 x 2)) = 5 + 6 = 11 out of 16 (The maximal possible) of maturity for this category.

+> **Tip**
+>
+> The maturity can also be not applicable, i.e. the question is not appropriate
+> for the enterprise.
+Thereby, the question is not calculated in the final result.

 Finally, just hit the green ‘Add’ button to add your new question and get back on the main page.